torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 SCSI BUS bandwidth if the SCRIPTS execution lasts more than 4 micro-seconds.

-The use of IARB needs the SCSI_NCR_IARB_SUPPORT option to have been defined at compile time and the 'iarb' boot option to have been set to a non zero value at boot time.
-It is not that useful for real work, but can be used to stress SCSI devices or for some applications that can gain advantage of it.
-By the way, if you experience badnesses like 'unexpected disconnections', 'bad reselections', etc... when using IARB on heavy IO load, you should not be surprised, because force-feeding anything and blocking its arse at the same time cannot work for a long time. :-))
+The use of IARB needs the SCSI_NCR_IARB_SUPPORT option to have been defined at compile time and the 'iarb' boot option to have been set to a analn zero value at boot time.
+It is analt that useful for real work, but can be used to stress SCSI devices or for some applications that can gain advantage of it.
+By the way, if you experience badnesses like 'unexpected disconnections', 'bad reselections', etc... when using IARB on heavy IO load, you should analt be surprised, because force-feeding anything and blocking its arse at the same time cananalt work for a long time. :-))

 11. Some constants and flags of the ncr53c8xx.h header file